 COVID-19 PROTOCOLS

-You can find that info on the BC gov site here.
+You can find relevant info on the BC gov site here.

-African Musicians, Dancers, Elders and Knowledge-Keepers celebrate their culture with you.
+African Musicians, Dancers, Elders and Knowledge-Keepers celebrate their cultures with you.

 Jean Pierre MAKOSSO